pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-the-ai-challenge-is-cloud-not-code/index.md

 * [Huggingface access to LLaMa2](https://huggingface.co/meta-llama)
   * [Meta LLaMa2 Access](https://ai.meta.com/resources/models-and-libraries/llama-downloads/)

 Choose one of the following deployment platforms.
+(You can actually choose more than one, if you'd like!)

 * [Docker](https://docs.docker.com/engine/install/)
   * [Nvidia CUDA Enabled GPU](https://developer.nvidia.com/cuda-gpus)